 Always remember you are refinancing your current loans so that you can save money.
 So how do you go about saving money?
 By getting the lowest interest rate.
 To get a low-interest rate, you will have to have excellent credit, strong prospects of a good income, and a college degree.

 So to successfully refinance your student loans first find out how much you are planning to save, check the various available to you and go about getting qualified for the refinancing plan.

 Look out for terms like the interest rate you can avail and term of payment which will play a huge role in helping you to save.

-Should I refinance some of my federal loans?
+Should you refinance some of your federal student loans?